Mahāsaṅghika Vinaya

 pācittiya 64

-If a bhikkhunī makes bed feet, she should make them according to the measurements: eight sugata fingerbreadths in length, without the part that is inserted in the frame.
-If she exceeds that, it is a pācittiya, after they have been cut off.
+If a bhikkhunī makes bed legs, she should make them according to the measurements: eight sugata fingerbreadths in length, without the part that’s inserted in the frame.
+If she exceeds that, it is a pācittiya, after they’ve been cut off.

 pācittiya 65